Sudan travel tips

 At the Meroe tented camp, electricity and internet are only available from sunset till 11pm and in the temporary tented camp in Soleb there will be no electricity or internet.

-To use a local SIM card, make sure your phone is unlocked by your telecom provider back home and for just a few dollars you’ll be able to share your experience on social media.
+To use a local SIM card or ESIM, make sure your phone is unlocked by your telecom provider back home and for just a few dollars you’ll be able to share your experience on social media.

 • Don’t be fooled by the weather.
 As explained in our Sudan packing guide, the weather can change a lot from day to night with variations of 10-15 degrees Celsius.